 I’ve enjoyed board games for as long as I can remember.
-I’m pretty sure I started out with games like Battleship, Trouble, Chutes & Ladders, and so on.
+I’m pretty sure I started with games like Battleship, Trouble, Chutes & Ladders, and so on.
 Monopoly was probably one of the first more complicated games I played.
 I can’t tell you how many Monopoly games I have played but I feel confident in saying that only around 10% of them were ever played all the way through.

 Fast forward to about six or seven years ago and my wife and I purchased Smallworld.
 After a few rounds and a few months later, we wound up owning all of the expansions, too.
 We fell in love with that game.
-We then discovered that board games have come a long way since our younger days.
+We then discovered that board games have come a long way since our youth.
 Since then, our board game library has grown vastly and we are still waiting for a few to get delivered from Kickstarter campaigns.
-I’m really looking forward to getting my hands on Nemesis.
+I’m looking forward to getting my hands on Nemesis.

 Add another check to the idea of Ties That Bind Gaming.

-I’M A ROLE PLAYING GAMER
+I’M A ROLE-PLAYING GAMER

 The first Tabletop RPG game I played was Rifts.
 It was just me and a friend of mine.
 If I remember correctly, we only played a couple of sessions.
 However, the impact was gigantic.
 I fell in love with role-playing games instantly and I wanted more.

 I was in high school when I played Dungeons and Dragons for the first time.
 It was a group of six.
 I played a sorcerer named Bayne Hellbringer.
 I still have my original character sheet.

 We played Dungeons and Dragons in a trailer that sat on Church grounds.
 One of the players in our group had a pastor as a father.
 We took turns each week supplying drinks and snacks for each session.
 The dungeon master got a pass.
 He did a lot of work to run the game for us.
 There was some backlash for us playing at the church.